-See below for the full list of Health and Social Care courses available at Riverside College.
+See below for the full list of Health, Social Care and Nursing courses available at Riverside College.
 Please refer to the entry requirements listed further down the page to help identify which level is right for you.

 |1||CACHE Diploma||Introduction to Health & Social Care and Children and Young People||Kingsway||1 Year|

 |3||BTEC Extended Diploma||Health and Social Care||Cronton and Kingsway||2 Years|

 |3||BTEC Extended Diploma||Nurse Cadet Programme (Health Studies)||Cronton||2 Years|

 Once you have made an application to the college you will be invited in for an interview with the admissions team who will help to identify the right course, at the right level to meet your goals and aspirations.

 - Social Worker

 - Learning Support Assistant

 Gaining practical experience is vital in this industry and our courses provide students with exceptional opportunities through our extensive placement programme at Levels 1, 2 and 3.
 Students will undertake placements in a variety of settings depending on their chosen career path.
 Placements include settings such as hospitals, primary schools, mental health settings, dentists and social work agencies.